Table alerts

 Each alert shows:

-• Column name — which column exceeded the error threshold (for error rate alerts).
+• Column name — which column exceeded the error threshold (for column failure rate alerts).

 • Threshold — the value that was exceeded (e.g., "10% error rate threshold").